RobTillaart/AD5144A/README.md

 The library does not work for the **SPI** versions of these devices.
 See Future section below.

+Feedback as always is welcome.

 ### Breaking change 0.4.0

-Improved support for AD5122A and possible other 128 bit devices.
+Fixed the working for AD5122A and possible other 7 bit (range 0..127) devices.

+As this is a bug fix, this release makes pre-0.4.0 versions obsolete.

 ### Breaking change 0.3.0